1/9/23 - NOW ENDED - We await a response.

 I will be attending the next BSSC meeting in mid-September, and if any member schools has any concerns about proposed (or even rumoured!) legislation/regulation, please let me know before then.
 Mary Eveleigh Secretary.
 [12/8/17] The British Shooting Sports Council

 Following a unanimous decision at our AGM, we applied for membership of the British Shooting Sports Council of the UK.
 We have just been told that we have been elected as a member of the council.
 This means we will now have regular contact with all the other major shooting organisations in the UK, and will be able to exchange knowledge and expertise.
 As well as this, it will give us access to decision makers in Government, the Home Office and Police Organisations.
 It will also increase our profile in the shooting world.
-[28/6/17] Proposed increase in fees for school club approval etc.
+[28/6/17] Licensing airguns in Scotland

 The Scottish Air Weapons and Licensing (Scotland) Act 2015 came into effect on 31st December 2016.
 We are still unsure of several parts of the law relating to the use in schools, (which appear to have been forgotten during the drafting of the bill) although there are exemptions for "airgun clubs" and "recreational facilities" involving airguns which may be of use to us.
 BASC has a webpage devoted to the subject which may help you - basc.org.uk/basc-scotland/airguns-in-scotland/ [December 2017] There is an article about the PSRA in the Shooting Times - and they've kindly allowed us to use it here on our website.
 See - THE PSRA in the SHOOTING TIMES.
 Secretary takes gold!